Cross - Low versionDesigned by Marcello Cuneo 1974

 He lived and worked in Milan, where he took his degree in architecture.
 After having started to study law, he came to the architecture, studying also painting and ceramics sculpture.

-From 1959 till 1962 he worked with the architect Lino Saltini and later, from 1962 to 1970, with the architect Gio Ponti, with whom he realized important international projects: office buildings, department stores, museums, churches and villa.
+From 1959 till 1962 he worked with the architect Lino Saltini and later, from 1962 to 1970, with the architect Gio Ponti, with whom he realized important international projects: office buildings, department stores, museums, churches and villas.

-Since 1971 he worked as freelance designer.
+Since 1971 he been working as freelance designer.

-He designed wooden furniture for “La Linea”in Lurago d’Erba and for Cassina in Meda, upholstered furniture for arflex in Giussano and for Comforto in Ahlen (Germany), printed fabrics for Jsa in Busto Arsizio, lighting fixtures for Valenti and Stilnovo in Milan, laboratory containers for oceanographic researches for E.N.E.A. in La Spezia, exhibition modules for C.N.R. in Rome and rolling mills for Mino in Alessandria.
+He designed wooden furniture for “La Linea” in Lurago d’Erba and for Cassina in Meda, upholstered furniture for arflex in Giussano and for Comforto in Ahlen (Germany), printed fabrics for Jsa in Busto Arsizio, lighting fixtures for Valenti and Stilnovo in Milan, laboratory containers for oceanographic researches for E.N.E.A. in La Spezia, exhibition modules for C.N.R. in Rome and rolling mills for Mino in Alessandria.
 He realized, together with Studio Prossinger & Windisch in Salzburg, the lighting project for the library of the University of Salzburg.

-He wrote also for the magazines “Ville e Giardini” and “Casa e Giardino”.
+He also wrote for the magazines “Ville e Giardini” and “Casa e Giardino”.